 Eliquis and Depression/Anxiety: An Overview

-People may experience anxiety when taking Eliquis, though it is unclear if there is a direct connection between the medication and depression or anxiety.
+Some patients may experience anxiety when taking Eliquis, though there is no scientific certainty at the moment that there is a correlation between the medication and mental health disturbances.
 Always speak to your doctor before changing or stopping your prescribed treatment plan, this will ensure you are aware of any potential risks associated with pausing the treatment.

 Is there a link between Eliquis and depression/anxiety?

-The relationship between Eliquis and depression or anxiety is not well understood.
-While some people may experience these symptoms while taking Eliquis, it is not clear if the medication itself is the cause.
+The connection between Eliquis and depression or anxiety remains unclear.
+Although some individuals might experience mental health problems while using Eliquis, it is difficult to establish whether the medication itself is the cause or if the depression and anxiety are related to the stress of hospitalization and having a life-threatening illness.
 In fact, this study showed that participants taking Eliquis had better mental health outcomes than those taking warfarin (an older generation of anticoagulant).

 Additionally, as a type of anticoagulant, Eliquis can also suppress clotting factors which help protect against stroke and other cardiovascular problems; however, this could also increase inflammation levels throughout the body, another contributing factor to mental health issues such as depression or anxiety.